LLNL/radiuss-shared-ci/docs/sphinx/index.rst

 GitLab* that we intend to be sufficiently flexible and general to be adopted and shared by any LLNL open-source projects hosted on GitHub.

-The infrustructure is project-agnostic.
+The infrastructure is project-agnostic.
 Each machine we support has a templated pipeline ready for use.
 Users only need to add jobs for machines of interest and set some variables according to their needs.